Art-Sells/Arells/Build-Notes.md

 ## Arells 1.0

 #### After Testing and Before Launch:
-- Set Up environment variables in Arells.com Amplify and prepare to push code to main for storeAsset
 - Make "ArellsStore" Code Private.
 - Delete all YouTube branched links